 When it comes to being successful at accomplishing the truly meaningful goals in our lives, like college, marriage, having a child, buying a home, building a business, or pursuing a career, I can’t imagine any type of scenario where success in fulfilling these ambitions occurs by accident or by dumb luck.

-A skyscraper isn’t built without a thoroughly detailed blueprint being formulated first, just like no shuttle launches into space without a teach of thousands of people working diligently to make sure all systems are functioning properly.
+A skyscraper isn’t built without a thoroughly detailed blueprint being formulated first, just like no shuttle launches into space without a team of literally thousands of people working diligently to make sure all the craft’s systems are functioning properly.

 I can only imagine how many millions of people are out there who are exceptionally gifted and who have all the passion in the world, but they never reach their full potential simply because they never learned how to effectively plan and set goals.
 Because, simply possessing dreams, talents, and passions only gets you but so far in life.